 Linda Huang | Rethinking “Human”: Pond Society, Automation Fever, and the Disappearance of the Laboring Body

 Tuesday, August 18, 2020

 While American futurologist Alvin Toffler’s book The Third Wave fueled the craze for manufacturing automation in post-Mao China, Zhao Ziyang’s 1983 talk “New Technology Revolution” endorsed the country’s transition into a knowledge-intensive society.
-In response to the imagination of a coming information society where humans and machines become increasingly interconnected, the reconfiguration of socialist bodies became a popular subject matter in Chinese experimental art.
-This study draws attention to the new mode of body aesthetics in the early paintings by Pond Society members Zhang Peili and Song Ling.
-By critically examining their peculiar rendering of machine-like young professionals, bodybuilders, and medical devices, Huang analyses how the elimination of heroic proletarian bodies in their paintings signals the reconstruction of socialist subjectivity enabled by an increasingly automated production mode.
-Bringing together the history of Chinese experimental art and the intellectual discourses of the 1980s, this study illuminates the social and political connotation of these paintings while rethinking the politics of the “human” in an emergent technocratic society.
-She argues that Zhang and Song’s remodeling of socialist bodies not only collided with the proliferation of humanity studies during the New Enlightenment Movement, but also unveils a revived mania for human engineering in post-revolutionary China.
+In response to the imagination of a coming information society where humans and machines became increasingly interconnected, the reconfiguration of socialist bodies became a popular subject matter in Chinese experimental art.
+This study drew attention to the new mode of body aesthetics in the early paintings by Pond Society members Zhang Peili and Song Ling.
+By critically examining their peculiar rendering of machine-like young professionals, bodybuilders, and medical devices, Huang analyzed how the elimination of heroic proletarian bodies in their paintings signaled the reconstruction of socialist subjectivity enabled by an increasingly automated production mode.
+Bringing together the history of Chinese experimental art and the intellectual discourses of the 1980s, this study illuminated the social and political connotation of these paintings while rethinking the politics of the “human” in an emergent technocratic society.
+She argued that Zhang and Song’s remodeling of socialist bodies not only collided with the proliferation of humanity studies during the New Enlightenment Movement, but also unveiled a revived mania for human engineering in post-revolutionary China.